-As we’ve established, SEO touches everything.
-And company websites are so important, SEO can’t be disconnected from the rest of these considerations.
+As we’ve established, everything is affected by SEO.
+Company websites are so important, SEO must be connected to the rest of these considerations around a site.

 It helps to have specific goals around SEO campaigns.
 As an SEO Specialist, it is your goal to focus on search engine rankings, driving traffic, increasing brand awareness, or conversions (turning someone who visits your website into a customer)?

 Defining those goals and then being able to keep the larger goals of the organization in mind while executing an SEO strategy will set an SEO Specialist up for success.

 4. Top-notch communication skills and a collaborative spirit

 An SEO Specialist will work with a wide variety of departments in a business, including sales, customer service, web development, analytics, IT, marketing and more.
 And it’s not always easy to explain why making changes to a website will boost SEO and ultimately result in more traffic and conversions.
 That’s where your communication skills come into play.

 SEO Specialists need to know how to explain in a persuasive and accessible way why certain changes are necessary and how they will benefit the website and the company’s bottom line.
 Further, part of your job is being able to do that with teams of many different backgrounds and perspectives on the website.

 Not only that, but you could be involved in the specific content that is being developed for the site, so you have to make sure your writing skills are excellent for SEO jobs.